The low-rank hypothesis of complex systems: Dimension reduction of complex systems

 where $U_r$, $\Sigma_r$, $V_r^\top$ form the compact SVD of the neural network $W$.

 The RNN used in reservoir computing~\cite{Lukosevicius2009} also involves a dynamics of the form~\eqref{eq:rnn} (with, of course, the important output equation $y = W^{(\text{out})}x$).
 It can thus be exactly reduced too.
-Note, however, that the learned matrix $W$ is generally of full rank.
-Yet, we can expect it to have a low effective rank, given the result in the paper.
+Note, however, that the learned matrix $W$ is generally of full rank, but it can have a low effective rank.
 By shrinking the singular values (with optimal shrinkage~\cite{Gavish2017} for instance) of $W$, one can get a new RNN and then apply the last result to have a low-dimensional RNN.
-In other words, one can solely truncate the neural network $W$ at some rank $k$ ---yielding the rank $k$ matrix $W_k$---in such a way that there is no cost at reducing to $k$ equations the $N$-dimensional RNN depending on $W_k$. \end{example}
+In other words, one can truncate the neural network $W$ at some rank $k$ ---yielding the rank $k$ matrix $W_k$---in such a way that there is no cost at reducing to $k$ equations the $N$-dimensional RNN depending on $W_k$ (except the preliminary cost of truncating $W$). \end{example}

 \begin{example} The Wilson-Cowan dynamics in Eq.~\eqref{eq:wilson_cowan} with $a = 0$ and $d_j = d$ for all $j\in\{1,...,N\}$ is essentially equivalent, from a mathematical perspective, to the RNN of the last example.
 It can thus be exactly reduced to the dynamics